Last-minute budget bill to prevent US government shutdown prevails in House

 After the first bipartisan bill was scuttled on Wednesday, Trump backed another version that failed in the House a day later, on Thursday.
 All Democrats opposed it, as well as 38 Republicans.

-Friday’s bill managed to restore Democratic support, after closed-door negotiations.
+Friday’s bill managed to restore Democratic support after closed-door negotiations.
 In his remarks after the vote, Johnson tried to cast the latest spending deal as a win for Trump’s America First economic platform.

 “This is America First legislation, because it allows us to be set up to deliver for the American people,” Johnson said.